Fast Partial Quantile Regression: Fast partial quantile regression

 In a very interesting work, \cite{Li2015b} extended the usage of autoregressive models to the quantile framework by defining a novel measure suitable for examining the linear relationships between any two random variables for a given quantile $\tau\in(0,1)$, a measure that they called quantile correlation.
 Given two random variables $Z_1$ and $Z_2$, take $\operatorname{Q}_{\tau,Z_2}$ as the $\tau$-th quantile of $Z_2$ and $\operatorname{Q}_{\tau,Z_2}(Z_1)$ as the $\tau$-th quantile of $Z_2$ conditional to $Z_1$.
 Then it is possible to demonstrate that $\operatorname{Q}_{\tau,Z_2}(Z_1)$ is independent of $Z_1$ if and only if the random variables $I(Z_2-\operatorname{Q}_{\tau,Z_2}>0)$ and $Z_1$ are independent, where $I(\cdot)$ is the indicator function.
 This fact motivated the definition of the quantile covariance proposed in their work as,

 where $\psi_{\tau}(w)=\tau-I(w<0)$.
 Being based on a traditional covariance makes this quantile covariance easy and fast to compute.
 Additionally, although this definition is proposed for random variables, it can be extended to random vectors, making it possible to adapt to the data matrices found in multidimensional problems.
 Observe however that, opposed to the traditional covariance, this quantile covariance does not enjoy the symmetry property, that is, $\operatorname{qcov}_\tau(Z_1, Z_2)\neq \operatorname{qcov}_\tau(Z_2, Z_1)$.
+Nevertheless, the lack of symmetry of the quantile covariance does not affect the algorithm proposed in this work, as it is defined for regression, where the roles of independent and dependent variables are clearly specified and the data matrices do not play a symmetric role.
 A complete definition of this metric can be found in \citep{Li2015b} where they study a nice relation between this metric and the slope from a quantile regression model, and also the asymptotic properties of the estimator.